kennytilton/mxtodomvc/README.md

 ````
 The above is an excerpt from TodoMVC, which we will build in the [next write-up](documentation/BuildingTodoMVC.md).
 Without getting too much into the weeds, `li` makes a proxy LI instance.
 Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` (for *formulaic cell*) makes `:class` functional.

 `<mget` is the Matrix property reader that remembers which property is asking.
-It can be called outside of formulas.
-Dependencies are detected dynamically, meaning the tracking sees inside function calls.
-This in turn means we can hide the `<mget` noise behind a simple:
+We can hide the `<mget` noise with a pithier wrapper:

 ````clojure
 (defn td-completed [todo]